0

 AV Case Study: The Velvet Glove, Sydney

-Videri’s ultra-thin digital Canvas powers a curated art experience in this new Sydney hospitality venue.
+Videri’s ultra-thin digital Canvas and K-Array architectural loudspeakers power a curated art experience in this new Sydney hospitality venue.

 By